arisebryn/mulithreaded-shell/multithreaded-shell/README.md

 ﻿# multithreaded-shell
-mulitthreaded-shell is a program built in the C programming language that implements an simple, interactive shell using multithreading.
+multithreaded-shell is a program built in the C programming language that implements an simple, interactive shell using multithreading.

 ## Installation